PSSR and Coffee Machine Statutory Examinations

 Completely and safely shut the coffee machine down.

-Every coffee machine is examined and tested slightly differently, however, this examination and test will be carried out in accordance with a Written Scheme of Examination and will include an internal and external examination of both the steam pressure boiler and its whole associated pressure system including pipework.
+Every coffee machine is examined and tested slightly differently, however, our boiler inspection, examination and test will be carried out in accordance with a Written Scheme of Examination and will include an internal and external examination of both the steam pressure boiler and its whole associated pressure system including pipework.

-Once the engineer has finished the examination, he or she will reassemble the coffee machine and change the heating element gasket.
+Once the engineer who is conducting boiler inspection services has finished the examination, he or she will reassemble the coffee machine and change the heating element gasket.

 The engineer will heat the machine to normal operating pressures and then conduct a hot test to ensure all protective/control devices operate as per manufacturers recommendations.

-After all of that has been done the engineer will submit the finding to our support team who will then issue a Written Scheme of Examination with an accompanying detailed examination report for the machine to indicate it has passed its safety assessment.
+After the boiler inspection services have been carried out, the engineer will submit the finding to our support team who will then issue a Written Scheme of Examination with an accompanying detailed examination report for the machine to indicate it has passed its safety assessment.

 If the machine fails for any reason and cannot be repaired within the allotted examination and testing period, (spare part required and not available) then a second visit will have to be arranged and your machine cannot be used until it has been passed.
 The equipment is required to remain at zero pressure until the full maintenance is conducted and a Written Scheme of Examination is in place.

-If you’re looking for coffee machine system examination services and repair, look no further, we have the commercial technical expertise to meet your requirements.
+If you’re looking for coffee machine system examination services and repair or boiler inspection services, look no further, we have the commercial technical expertise to meet your requirements.
 Please get in touch with our friendly coffee engineers on 02039574961 or you can fill in the contact form below.
 We serve the UK and Ireland.

 Contact Us Today!

-As soon as you contact our expert team, this will be the only form you have to fill in!
+As soon as you contact our coffee machine experts, this will be the only form you have to fill in!